 With Discover, you can find and maintain an inventory of interfaces.
-By installing the Tanium™ Client on your endpoints, you can actively monitor the local subnet or other defined network segments, detecting unmanaged interfaces.
-You can then perform the following tasks:
+By installing the Tanium™ Client on your endpoints, you can actively scan and monitor the local subnet or other defined network segments, detecting unmanaged interfaces.

 Interfaces are unique media access control (MAC) addresses.
 An endpoint with multiple network interface controllers (NICs) displays as multiple interfaces in Discover.